 Most Romantic Couple: Henry and Peaches (Mary Margaret Oliver and Sydney Cleland)

 Watch this exciting virtual competition featuring all the contestants and winners in a video hosted by author and DeKalb County Park Ranger and Naturalist Jonah McDonald at https://youtu.be/TCje2FN4at0.

-*Anyone who signs up with a name and email for any other official Open Streets event had a duck entered for them in the Peavine Creek Duck race.
+Get in the action!
+Sign up at southforkconservancy.org for a free duck number!
+Numbers are written on the bottom of the ducks, and the first ducks to cross the finish line downstream will win ducky prizes!
+Anyone who signs up with a name and email for any other official Open Streets event may have a duck entered for them in the Peavine Creek Duck race.

 While you’re at the Southfork Conservancy website, take a look at the incredible work the organization is doing to reclaim Peavine Creek in Emory Village and elsewhere.